HosseinSharifii/PyCMLutilities/docs/pages/demos/plots/multipanel/multipanel.md

     output_image_file_string = 'image.png')
 ````

-The images below were generated from the same excel file by passing in different templates.
+The images below were generated from the same excel file by passing in the templates stored in `<repo>/demos/demos_plots/demos_multi_panel/json`.

 ## Demo